petermcLBL/fftx/README.md

 * Run a specific size transform once.

-The following example shows usage of the 3D FFT complex-to-complex transform (others are similarl just use the appropriate names and header file(s) from the table above).
-The user (calling application) is responsible for setting up memory buffers and allocations as required (i.e., host memory for serial code and device memory for GPU code).
+The following example shows usage of the 3D FFT complex-to-complex transform (others are similar; just use the appropriate names and header file(s) from the table above).
+The user (calling application) is responsible for setting up memory buffers and allocations as required (i.e., host memory for serial code, device memory for GPU code).

 ```
 #include "fftx3.hpp"